jyrkioraskari/IFCtoLBD/README.md

 ```

 ## Blog
+### October 13, 2020  Testing the software
+The sofware was tested to function with https://jdk.java.net/15/

-### Testing the software
+### October 5, 2020  Testing the software

-October 5, 2020, Testing the correctness of the created bounding boxes.
+Testing the correctness of the created bounding boxes.

 ![The bounding boxes](https://raw.githubusercontent.com/jyrkioraskari/IFCtoLBD/master/docs/bounding_boxes.PNG)